Advancing Racial Equity In the Field of Philanthropy, Non-Profit, and Fundraising

 Conflict of Interest Disclosure

-Potential awardees will be contacted by the Planning Committee co-chair by phone/email provided at the time of nomination and will then be required to complete and submit the online Agreement to Breakin' It Down Awards Terms and Conditions. within three (3) days of notification or the award may be forfeited and an alternate awardee may be determined.
-Return of any award notification as undeliverable may result in disqualification and an alternative may be determined The W9 for potential awardees will be sent to the email address submitted at the time of nomination.
-Potential awardees will be required to complete and sign the W9 and return the document no less than forty-five (45)days before the award presentation ceremony.
+Potential awardees will be contacted by the Breakin' It Down Planning Committee vice chair by email provided at the time of nomination and will then be required to complete and submit the online Agreement to Breakin' It Down Awards Terms and Conditions. within three (3) days of notification or the award may be forfeited and an alternate awardee may be determined.
+Return of any award notification as undeliverable may result in disqualification and an alternative may be determined.

 NOMINATION EXPIRATION